Answered By: Mary Ann Cullen Last Updated: Dec 06, 2018 Views: 239

 Printing and copying: To use printers and photocopiers, visitors may purchase a visitor card.
 The cost for the card is $1 and a minimum of $1 deposit is required.
 Cash only is accepted and dollar bills are recommended as the machine does not give change.

 Information resources: Visitors are welcome to use most Perimeter College books, periodicals, and other information resources in the library, but do not have borrowing privileges.
+Members of the GSU Alumni Association with a valid membership card may apply for a Special Borrow's card that allow them to borrow up to five books, with restrictions on some collections.
 Visitors who are students or employees of other University of System of Georgia schools have GIL Express borrowing privileges at Perimeter College; they may borrow books from the regular circulating collection through the GIL Express program or pick up/return GIL Express items at any Perimeter College Library.

 Public libraries: Visitors are encouraged to make use of their local public libraries.
 Public libraries are usually best equipped to deal with community users needs.
 Perimeter College librarians will be glad to help visitors locate a public library.